netsec-ethz/scion-tutorials/content/scion_tricks/updating_scion.md

 Our implementation of SCION is still under development, and ScionLab sometimes upgrades the services to use new features from new versions.
 Some of these changes will break compatibility with past releases.
 In these cases, we will send an email notifying all the users of such changes.

+!!! warning "Note"
+    There is important information at the last section of this page regarding the change of addresses in SCIONLab.
+If you are running a dedicated machine, you probably want to read it.

 ## Running SCION in a VM

 If you run SCION inside a VM, SCION should be kept up to date automatically.
 With this automatic process you don't have to worry about the updates.
 Still, if you are interested in knowing how we do it, read the next subsection.